 Certain types of sandbags can be used for throwing but this option is mainly for creating resistance in a wide variety of resistance training exercises.

-You can for example use sandbags in squat presses, shoulder presses, the farmer’s walk, and many other functional exercises.
+You can for example use workout sandbags in squat presses, shoulder presses, the farmer’s walk, and many other functional exercises.

-A potential benefit of sandbags is that you can find heavier weights compared to for example medicine balls.
+A potential benefit of workout sandbags is that you can find heavier weights compared to for example medicine balls.
 This can be helpful if you are a strong individual more experienced with resistance training.

-Sandbags can also be put on your shoulders in a stable and comfortable way.
+Exercise sandbags can also be put on your shoulders in a stable and comfortable way.
 This can be especially helpful for leg exercises where you need a lot of weight to make the exercise a challenge.

 With other functional fitness equipment tools like kettlebells, your grip muscles may fatigue faster than your leg muscles.